texmex76/babyelim-rust/README.md

 # babyelim-rust

-This is the Rust template for the SAT variable elimination exercise.
+This is a Rust solution for the SAT variable elimination exercise.

-I had no time to implement a solution for myself yet, so I am unsure if there are any bugs.

-If you have any suggestions or find some bugs, pull requests are welcome!

 # Running